Anon-Planet/thgtoa/docs/guide/index.md

 **Take a post-install VirtualBox snapshot of your VMs.**

-You are done and can now skip the rest to go to the [Getting Online][Getting Online:] part.
+You are done and can now skip the rest to go to the [Getting Online](#getting-online) part.

 ## The Qubes Route